numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 }
 ```

+In this step, we create an instance profile named `ec2_wordpress_instance_profile` and associate it with the IAM role `aws_iam_role.ec2_wordpress_role.name`.
+This instance profile allows our EC2 instances to assume the IAM role, granting them the necessary permissions to interact securely with the S3 bucket.

+With these changes, our EC2 instances will now have the required permissions to access the specified S3 bucket securely, ensuring smooth functioning of our WordPress application.

 ## Creating S3 Bucket and CloudFront distribution

-In this section, we will create an **S3 bucket** to store the media files of the WordPress application and set up a **CloudFront distribution** to cache and serve these assets globally, providing improved performance and reduced latency for users.
+In this section, I will create an **S3 bucket** to store the media files of the WordPress application and set up a **CloudFront distribution** to cache and serve these assets globally, providing improved performance and reduced latency for users.

 Before starting add these two variables in your `variables.tf` file